mirsiadaty/Agents-OpenAI-ResponsesAPI/README.md

     print(result.final_output)
 ```

-## MAS response to the first question
+## MAS response to the first question: history

 The following shows that our MAS is using the latest OpenAI API called Responses, to generate the answer to the history question: